armbian/documentation/docs/User-Guide_Armbian-Config.md

 ## Networking  ##

-Ethernet adapter is managed by Network Manager by default.
-Setting fixed or dynamic IP here will move its managing away from Network manager to classic way, to /etc/network/interfaces
+Ethernet adapter is managed by Network Manager by default, while Wireless is handled by IFUPDOWN, from within /etc/network/interfaces

 ![](images/armbian-config-8.png)